Ramon Novarro: Talking films

 He made his first talking film, starring as a singing French soldier, in Devil-May-Care (1929).
 He starred with Dorothy Janis in The Pagan (1929), with Greta Garbo in Mata Hari (1931), with Myrna Loy in The Barbarian (1933) and opposite Lupe Vélez in Laughing Boy (1934).

 When his contract with MGM Studios expired in 1935 and the studio did not renew it, Novarro continued to act sporadically, appearing in films for Republic Pictures, a Mexican religious drama, and a French comedy.
+In January 1936 he even appeared for a week in a variety show at the Birmingham Hippodrome theatre in England, doing a song and dance act with his sister Carmen.
 In the 1940s, he had several small roles in American films, including We Were Strangers (1949), directed by John Huston and starring Jennifer Jones and John Garfield.
 In 1958, he was considered for a role in the television series The Green Peacock, with Howard Duff and Ida Lupino, after their CBS Television sitcom Mr. Adams and Eve (1957–58).
 The project, however, never materialized.
 A Broadway tryout was aborted in the 1960s.
 Novarro acted occasionally on television, appearing in NBC's The High Chaparral as late as 1968.

 At the peak of his success in the late 1920s and early 1930s, Novarro was earning more than US$100,000 per film.
 He invested some of his income in real estate, and his Hollywood Hills residence, the Samuel-Novarro House, is one of the more renowned designs (1927) by Lloyd Wright, the son of Frank Lloyd Wright.
 When his career ended, he was still able to maintain a comfortable lifestyle.